qingqingqingli/CPP/wiki/module07.md

 ### template specialization

-- Full or partial template specialization are the same as overload
+- Full or partial template specialization are the same as overload. ```Partial specializations``` are only allowed for class templates.

 ```C++